Welcome to cargo-mutants

 • After copying the tree, cargo-mutants scans the top-level Cargo.toml and any .cargo/config.toml for relative dependencies.
 If there are any, the paths are rewritten to be absolute, so that they still work when cargo is run in the scratch directory.

-• Before applying any mutations, check that cargo test succeeds in the scratch directory: perhaps a test is already broken, or perhaps the tree doesn't build when copied because it relies on relative paths to find dependencies, etc.
+• Before applying any mutations, check that cargo test succeeds in the scratch directory: perhaps a test is already broken, or perhaps the tree doesn't build when copied because it relies on relative paths to find dependencies, etc. This is called the "baseline" test.

 • If running more than one parallel job, make the appropriate number of additional scratch directories.